dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/create-topic-map.png

 For Topicmaps, the creation dialog has an additional drop-down menu.
-If you have the :ref:`Geomaps <user-geodata>` plugin installed, you can choose between a regular Topicmap and a Geomap here.
+If you have the :ref:`Geomaps <user-geodata>` plugin installed, you can choose between a regular Topicmap and a Geomap.
-Without the plugin, you don't have to choose anything here.
+Without the plugin, you don't have to choose anything.

 Once created, the new Topicmap is opened.
 You can see its name in the :ref:`Topicmap Selector<user-the-topic-map-selector>` and use it to switch between Topicmaps.